rydmike/flex_color_scheme/README.md

 helpers
 [here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexSubThemes-class.html).
-You can also use these static sub-theme helpers to manually define widget sub-theme and even modify them `opywith` too.
+You can also use these static sub-theme helpers to manually define widget sub-theme and even modify them using `copywith`.

 # Scheme Reference